-L&C's due diligence on the IFA before accepting introductions from it, consisted of L&C asking Mr C, the director of the IFA, to complete an Intermediary Application which asked a number of questions.
+L&C's due diligence on the IFA before accepting introductions from it, consisted of L&C asking Mr A, the director of the IFA, to complete an Intermediary Application which asked a number of questions.
 L&C then entered an Intermediary Agreement with the IFA following completion of the application.
-The FSA Register was also checked to ensure the IFA and Mr C were appropriately authorised (which they were).
+The FSA Register was also checked to ensure the IFA and Mr A were appropriately authorised (which they were).

-From around June 2009 Mr C told L&C that he (or the IFA) wanted to introduce prospective L&C SIPP clients to the investment in shares in the investment company.
+From around June 2009 Mr A told L&C that he (or the IFA) wanted to introduce prospective L&C SIPP clients to the investment in shares in the investment company.
 L&C then carried out some checks on the investment company to ensure its shares could be held in its SIPP and that it met HMRC requirements.

-L&C requested, and received, information from both Mr C and the investment company's accountant about its business activities.
+L&C requested, and received, information from both Mr A and the investment company's accountant about its business activities.
 The documents and information provided to L&C showed that the investment company's principal trading activity was in "secured lending and property development".

-So L&C did carry out some relevant checks.
-However, I don't think L&C went far enough to meet its regulatory obligations and good industry practice since it was too narrowly focused only on whether the investment was permitted by HMRC or not genuine.
+So L&C did carry out some relevant checks in relation to investment company 1.
+However, I don't think L&C went far enough to meet its regulatory obligations and good industry practice since it was too narrowly focused on whether the investment was permitted by HMRC or not genuine.

-As is now known, the investment company went into administration in 2018 which was some time after the investment was made by Mr V in 2011.
-And I accept the failure of the investment and its timing could not have been foreseen in 2011 as such.
-However, that does not mean that it was unforeseeable that such a problem could or even might well happen (given the high-risk nature of the investment) or that the investment could reasonably have been viewed as giving no cause for concern in the circumstances in 2011, before Mr V's SIPP application was received.
+As is now known, the investment company went into administration in 2018 which was some time after the investment was made by Mr C in 2010.
+And I accept the failure of the investment and its timing could not have been foreseen in 2010 as such.
+However, that does not mean that it was unforeseeable that such a problem could or even might well happen (given the high-risk nature of the investment) or that the investment could reasonably have been viewed as giving no cause for concern in the circumstances in 2010, before Mr C's SIPP application was received.